-Plugging in to your router is faster than Wi-Fi:
+Plugging into your router is faster than Wi-Fi:

 You can check your actual internet speed online.

 For years, we've been told that our internet speed is how fast we can access the Internet.
-You know, if you have a 5mbps connection then you should be able to download a 500MB file in about 10 minutes or less.
-But what does your actual internet speed really mean?
-So it’s time to upgrade your current internet service provider and plan.
+You know, if you have a 5mbps connection, then you should be able to download a 500MB file in about 10 minutes or less.
+But what does your actual internet speed mean?
+So it's time to upgrade your current internet service provider and plan.

 You can get internet service without a physical cable to your house.

-Cable internet connections experience slowdown.
+Cable internet connections experience a slowdown.

-Cable internet connections experience slowdown due to many factors, not just the distance between the user's home and a given server.
+Cable internet connections experience a slowdown due to many factors, not just the distance between the user's home and a given server.
 The signal is subject to interference from other electrical devices, such as microwaves or hair dryers.